jonasbn/somafm-currently-playing/README.md

 - [Mojolicious: Mojo::DOM::CSS](https://docs.mojolicious.org/Mojo/DOM/CSS)
 - [dev.to: "Scraping Google Scholar with Perl and Mojo"](https://dev.to/raigaurav/scrapping-google-scholar-with-perl-and-mojo-4neg) by Gaurav Rai, served as good example

+If you want to dig more into the topic of Mojolicious client, I can point to the following book:

+- [Mojolicious Web Clients](https://leanpub.com/mojo_web_clients) by brian D Foy

 ## License and Copyright

 Copyright Jonas Brømsø (jonasbn) 2022-2023